okimurak/dotfiles/README.md

 - Create gitconfig for work, if need. (gitconfig_work)
   - Use it when you want to separate Git accounts
-  - At this time, set gitconfig as follows.
+  - Set gitconfig as follows.

 ```bash
 cat << EOF  > .gitconfig